West-Circle/West-Circle/README.md

 * 📫 How to reach me: __wechat__ : _Peter060800_ / __mail__ : _yuan_0006@hotmail.com_
 * My Blog https://west-circle.github.io/ (Not Working)
 * Graduation Project: [Link](https://github.com/West-Circle/GraduationProject)
+* Can you buy me a coffee? :) ☕https://www.buymeacoffee.com/westify
 <!--
 **WestCircle68/WestCircle68** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.